-Crabgrass is an invasive annual weed that can quickly get out of hand if not properly prevented using crabgrass preventers and pre-emergents, or killing crabgrass using post-emergent herbicides.
-Crabgrass will begin to germinate when the soil temperatures reach approximately 55 degrees for four or more consecutive days, and continue to germinate throughout the spring and early summer months as the ground temps approach 70 degrees.
+Crabgrass is an invasive annual weed that can quickly get out of hand if not properly prevented using crabgrass preventers and pre-emergent herbicides, or killing crabgrass using post-emergent herbicide weed killer.
+Crabgrass will begin to germinate when the soil temperatures reach approximately 55 degrees for four or more consecutive days and continue to germinate throughout the spring and early summer months as the ground temps approach 70 degrees.

-Smooth crabgrass and large crabgrass are the two most popular species of crabgrass in cool season lawns – particularly the Northeast.
-Applying a pre-emergent – such as prodiamine in early April as soil temperatures are consistently in the low 50s, and a second application such as dimension in late May as soil temperatures begin to hit the 60s – will help prevent the germination of new crabgrass.
+Smooth crabgrass and large crabgrass are the two most popular species of crabgrass in cool-season lawns – particularly in the Northeast.
+Applying a pre-emergent – such as prodiamine in early spring (April) as soil temperatures are consistently in the low 50s, and a second application, such as dimension in late May as the soil begins to hit the 60s – will help prevent the germination of new crabgrass.

 But what happens if you miss an application in controlling crabgrass and need to take action?
-You need an effective crabgrass killer that will both be safe for your good turf grass (TTTF, KGB, Ryegrass) but will quickly kill crabgrass.
-Here is a list of the Top-5 liquid herbicide crabgrass killers.
+You need an effective crabgrass killer that will both be safe for your good turfgrass (TTTF, KGB, Ryegrass) but will quickly kill and get rid of crabgrass.

 Acclaim Extra controls all stages of crabgrass.
-However, unlike a lot of crabgrass killers, Acclaim Extra does the best job on large crabgrass plants at the 4-tiller stage and larger.
+However, unlike many crabgrass killers, Acclaim Extra does the best job on large crabgrass plants at the 4-tiller stage and larger.
 I’ve used this with great results on Japanese stiltgrass.